apache/spark/CI.rst

  (1) CRON jobs builds images from scratch - to test if everything works properly for clean builds (2) The tests are run when the Trigger Tests job determine that important files change (this allows
-     for example doc-only changes to build much faster) (3) The jobs wait for CI images if ``GITHUB_REGISTRY_WAIT_FOR_IMAGE`` variable is set to "true".
+     for example "no-code" changes to build much faster) (3) The jobs wait for CI images if ``GITHUB_REGISTRY_WAIT_FOR_IMAGE`` variable is set to "true".
      You can set it to "false" to disable using shared images - this is slower though as the images are rebuilt in every job that needs them.
 You can also set your own fork's secret